 In addition, USCIS will take your fingerprints and conduct a check of your criminal and FBI records (if any).

-Your application for DACA renewal must contain payment of the filing fees for Form I-765 as well as biometrics.
+Your application for DACA renewal must contain payment of the filing fees for Forms I-812D and Form I-765 as well as biometrics.
 The total (as of December, 2014) is $465.
 In some circumstances, USCIS may grant a fee exemption (waiver) for applicants who fall below the U.S. poverty line.